rksh1997/rksh-blog/src/pages/every-thing-wc/index.md

 **wc** command accepts optional list of options and an optional list of files.

-If no options where specified, **wc** will print new line, word and byte counts for the specified files.
+If no options were specified, **wc** will print new line, word and byte counts for the specified files.

 **Example**: